AlexCarvalhoDev/tellico-scripts/README.md

 Scripts on this repository:
 - bertrand.py - Bertrand Livreiros Website (bertrand.pt)
-> Bugs: UTF-8 characters are not working
+> Bugs: UTF-8 characters are not working;
-> Not working on Gentoo Linux
+> Not working on Gentoo Linux;